yorke-btk/zun_on_raspberry/README.md

           You may replace some parameters (IP Address, user name, password) in these files for your environment.

 - inventory/: configure compute node IP Address.
-              You may replace some parameters (IP Address, user name, password) in these files for your environment.
+              You may replace some IP Addresses in these files for your environment.

 ## Demo